crowdtainer/dapp-contracts/UserStories.md

 - Optionally, when joining a buying group, I'd like to additionally specify:
     - whether I'd like to be eligible to share referral code and get rewards for my friend's purchases:
-        - If the user opts into the program and the referral code is used, it is no longer possible to leave the project and get refungs (at the "Funding" stage).
+        - If the user opts into the program and the referral code is used, it is no longer possible to leave the project and get refunds (at the "Funding" stage).
 This is to prevent users getting the discount then leaving.
     - a friend's referral code, so that I can get a discount on my own purchase.

 - I’d like an API to view and withdrawl my deposits in a running project, so that I can quit if no longer interested, or if the crowdfunding failed.